B3N5ON/PROJECT-about-matching/README.md

 Before running u have to download **Headerfun.h, differtinating grade.txt, rank.csv, school.list.csv, student_list.csv, algorithm.h, project.cpp**

-The **differtinating grade.txt** convert Chinese to integer point, e.t. 均標 -> 12.
+The **differtinating grade.txt** convert Chinese to integer score, e.t. 均標 -> 12.
 It can increase convenience of modifying data.

 **Headerfun.h** is how I input data to the map